doem97/doem97/README.md

 ### Hi guys here is TIAN ZICHEN, can just call me Jason😎
 A explorer👀!
 Keen on Philosophy, Art, Coding.

-Research area in Computer Vision, Network and those interesting things.
+Researcher in Computer Vision, Network, Chinese literature and those interesting things.

 Nice to drop e-mail to me for more connection🎨.